Etiquette for dealing with the

 The Visitation or the Wake

-the day or two days prior to a funeral.A formal visitation provides a time and place for
+day or two days prior to a funeral.A formal visitation provides a time and place for

-mourners to offer their expressions of sorrow and sympathy, and a
+mourners to offer their expressions of sorrow and sympathy, and a chance to say

-sense of closure or acceptance to those who have lost someone.
+closure or acceptance to those who have lost someone.
 A visitation can be either

-public or private, so if you're organizing one you'll have to be
+public or private, so if you're organizing one you'll have to be clear about your

-You'll want to contact close family members personally to pass on the
+to contact close family members personally to pass on the information regarding

-then you should provide this information in the obituary as well.
-This will
+should provide this information in the obituary as well.
+This will prevent people from

 Should I bring my children?

-when children are present.
+children are present.
 Some will be frightened by the sight and won't be able to

 understand what's happening.
-On the other hand, others will feel
+On the other hand, others will feel comfortable with

 What should I do when I enter the Funeral Home?